ietf-gitwg/using-github/draft-ietf-git-using-github.md

 rely upon.  {{features}} contains a more thorough discussion on the different features that can be used.

-Once a document is published in a repository on GitHub, many features like pull requests, issue tracking or the wiki can be individually disabled.
-If specific features are not used by the Working Group in the development of the document, disabling those features avoids creating confusion in the wider community about what can be used.

 ## Working Group Policies